ENCLOSURES

 Jack Kingslake (Electronic Music Ensemble Facilitator)

 As Contemporary Music Lead for Surrey Hills Arts, Jack Kingslake will work with young people in Surrey to develop an Electric Music Ensemble.
-This ensemble would develop electronic music elements that complement and contrast with Ralph Vaughan Williams' orchestral compositions and traditional folk music, creating a multi-layered soundscape that speaks to intergenerational experiences of land, community, and change.
+This ensemble will develop electronic music elements that complement and contrast with Ralph Vaughan Williams' orchestral compositions and traditional folk music, creating a multi-layered soundscape that speaks to intergenerational experiences of land, community, and change.
 Jack is a multi instrumentalist, contemporary music producer, composer and sound designer with over 25 years experience in the industry, including teaching music production at every level and delivering workshops in a huge range of community settings.

 THE PROGRAMME